-With MLRun you can use a single command to load the code from local dir or remote archive (Git, zip, ...) and execute
+With MLRun you can use a single command to load the code from local dir or remote archive (Git, $zip, \ldots$ ) and execute a pipeline.
+This can be very useful for integration with CI/CD frameworks and practices.
+See CI/CD integration for more details.

-The following command loads the project from the current dir (.) and executes the workflow with an argument, for running locally (without k8s).
+The following command loads the project from the current dir (.) and executes the workflow with an argument, for running on k8s.